siranen/FreeIconsWebiOSAndroidWindows/README.md

-# FreeIconsWebiOSAndroidWindows
+# Free Collection For Your Projects
 Collection of 12,000+ beautifully crafted, delightful, and easy to use Icons in your Web, Windows, Android, and iOS projects http://siranen.github.io/FreeIconsWebiOSAndroidWindows/

-## Contents of Set's
+## Contents of All Set's
 ***
 ### [All in One Icon Set (Include icons for Windows, Web, iOS and Android) ](https://github.com/siranen/FreeIconsWebiOSAndroidWindows/releases/tag/1)
 ### Windows Icons Set (Include icons only for Windows Apps Icons)